Over the last decade, we’ve seen a lot of disruption in the world of work.

 On top of becoming a more strategic function, HR is still the basic and fundamental backbone of business.

 And these benefits all start with better staff planning.
-Because without a way of managing staff holidays, absences, and rotas—you won’t have as much time to focus on the things that matter to your business, like growth and performance.
+Because without a way of managing staff holidays, absences, and shifts—you won’t have as much time to focus on the things that matter to your business, like growth and performance.

-With the right HR and employment law support and a proper HR structure in place, you’ll likely see a positive impact on your workplace culture.
+With the right HR and employment relations support and a proper HR structure in place, you’ll likely see a positive impact on your workplace culture.
 In fact, a recent study found that human-centric working environments (that resolve employee issues quickly) are 3.8x more likely to exhibit high performance.

-Plus, according to industry experts like the European Association for People Management, it’s having this high trust culture that is proven to deliver business results.
+Plus, according to global industry experts like the European Association for People Management, it’s having this high trust culture that is proven to deliver business results.

 However, like anything, when you’re busy or focused on other business areas—sometimes HR gets taken for granted…